 12. Any changes must be confirmed at least three days in advance of the event date.
 The requestor will serve as the main point of contact for Campus Center staff.

 13. Only SGA-recognized organizations may fundraise or seek donations.
 A Student Life Fundraising Application must be completed, signed, and submitted to the Campus Center staff prior to the event in order to fundraise or seek donations (see Student Life Office).

-14. A Television/Radio/Film form must be completed, signed, and submitted to the Campus Center staff prior to the event in order to film or record the event (see TRF Office).
+14. An on-campus A1 Film Permit must be completed, signed, and submitted to the Campus Center staff prior to the event in order to film or record the event (see TRF Office).